virtuozzo/cloudscripting-docs/docs/creating-templates/basic-configs.md

 If installation is being run from <a href="https://github.com/jelastic-jps" target="_blank">*GitHub*</a> and URL includes <b>*‘/blob/’*</b>, it will be replaced with <b>*‘/raw/’*</b>.
 In case the `baseUrl` parameter is defined without a slash at the end, it will be added automatically.

+There are a list of JPS blocks which can use resources from **related** links:

+- `logo` - JPS application image is shown while jps installation
+- `script` - <a href="/reference/actions/#script" target="_blank">action</a>,= for executing javascript and java scripts
+- `description` - information about JPS which is shown before install process
+- `success` - message after successfull application installation

 The Cloud Scripting engine also supports a `${baseUrl}` placeholder.
 It can be used throughout the users’ customs scripts (within the <a href="http://docs.cloudscripting.com/reference/actions/#cmd" target="_blank">*cmd*</a> and <a href="http://docs.cloudscripting.com/reference/actions/#script" target="_blank">*script*</a> actions).